 No data are available for the chemical.
-The chemical is not considered to be carcinogenic and has no alert for carcinogenicity (genotoxic and non-genotoxic) based on the molecular structure as profiled by the OECD QSAR Toolbox v4.5 (OECD 2020).
+The chemical has no alert for carcinogenicity (genotoxic and non-genotoxic) based on the mechanistic (and endpoint-specific) profiling functionality of the OECD QSAR Toolbox v4.5 (OECD 2020).

 Reproductive and development toxicity